 OBJECTIVE: To increase awareness and understanding of how California dairy farmers continue to improve environmental performance and are world leaders in the development of sustainable farming practices.
-To craft impactful key messages, communicating in-person with target audiences, using online and print media to regularly engage audiences with key messages, and providing continued support to California Dairy Quality Assurance Program (CDQAP).
+To have a positive impact in promoting beneficial partnerships between dairy farmers, state agencies, researchers, and other key stakeholders throughout the state.
+To support California Dairy Quality Assurance Program (CDQAP) communications.

 OBJECTIVE: To establish benchmarking data for energy and water use for the development of future sustainability metrics.
 To evaluate nutrient management mitigation options to improve nitrogen use on-farm or convert manure nitrogen to forms for more economical transport.
 Objective one will provide benchmark information for energy and water use.
 The outcome of this objective will provide essential information for producers (and their supply chain buyers) to identify realistic opportunities for improvement.
 Objective two will identify the potential for limited infrastructure manure mitigation options (pipelines, scrape, compost) to aid dairies’ increased access to land for on-site manure use while reducing supplemental commercial fertilizer usage or densification of manure for export.

 OBJECTIVE:To investigate the potential of a flaxseed-based product to reduce methane emissions and result in higher concentration of omega-3 fatty acids in milk.
 Milk production, milk quality (including fatty acid profile), feed intake and methane emissions will be measured.

 OBJECTIVE: To investigate the potential of grape marc to reduce methane emissions and improve modulation of the gut microbiota with potential benefits for human health.